cmusatyalab/coda/README.md

 much because they can run their binaries directly from the build tree in which case libtool will make sure the right library is used, or will use `make install` which updates everything at the same time.

+### Tracing RVM transactions

+Although RVM in general is (should be?) able to deal with multiple threads, the particular usage in the Coda client and server is single thread only.
+So there are a few strict requirements.

+  - We must have an active RVM transaction whenever we modify data that was allocated in RVM and that we want to persist across application restarts.
+  - We cannot begin a new transaction while there is an active one.
+  - We should not yield our LWP thread during a transaction, because we don't know if another scheduled thread might need to start a new transaction.

+Some of these constraints are now declared for function prototypes by using annotations `REQUIRES_TRANSACTION`, `EXCLUDES_TRANSACTION`, etc.
+These annotations can then be validated by using clang's thread safety analysis.

+    ./configure CC=clang CXX=clang++
+    make

+There will be compiler warnings that indicate when functions or methods are called in the wrong context, when transactions are not terminated in all possible exit branches from a function, etc.